-The state of available measures and data sources is an interesting mix of abundance, with hundreds of existing metrics and a vast array of data from many sources.
-Many organizations feel overburdened with measurement requirements, while others may be "drowning in raw data" but are not able to effectively apply this data for measurement and decisionmaking.
-The process of using many of the currently available data sources requires specialized skill and sufficient time to address problems such as finding the relevant data source; unlocking data that is available only in a "raw" format; and creating meaning from that data through analysis and visual presentation of the results in engaging, useful ways.
-Data must be translated into "actionable" information so that it can be used by leaders in public health, healthcare, and other sectors to assess and improve population health.31
+The University of Chicago Medicine (UCM) has initiated collaborative efforts with various community partners to improve population health in their city, particularly for residents on the South Side of Chicago.
+One of the mechanisms being explored to spur greater collaboration among the partners is how to effectively use data and measurement to track individuals across different organizations, so that a better picture of overall health and healthcare services can be obtained.
+The state of available measures and data sources is an interesting mix of abundance and gaps, with a vast array of existing measures and data that do not always meet practical needs.
+Many organizations feel overburdened with measurement requirements, while others may be "drowning in raw data" but are not able to effectively apply this data for measurement and decision-making.

+Using many of the available data sources requires specialized skill and sufficient time to address challenges such as: finding a relevant data source; unlocking data that is available only in a "raw" format; and creating meaning from that data through analysis and visual presentation of the results in engaging and insightful ways.
+Using several data sources is common, yet not all data sources apply the same methodologies, such as modes of collection, timeframes, population definitions, etc. Making sense of the differences among data sources can be a tremendous challenge: an expedient solution may be to simply acknowledge the variations rather than attempt to reconcile them.
+But ultimately, data sources and measure results must be translated into "actionable" information so that it can be used by leaders in public health, healthcare, and other sectors to assess and improve population health.

-NQF has endorsed 63 measures related to population health across varying levels of analysis, including healthcare providers and communities.
-These measures address the following topic areas:
+The National Quality Forum (NQF) has endorsed a number of measures related to population health, across varying levels of analysis, including healthcare providers and communities.
+These measures address: